Linguine

 Did You Know?

-- 1.The name 'linguine' comes from the Italian word 'lingua,' meaning 'tongue,' referring to the pasta's distinctive flat, tongue-like shape that sets it apart from round spaghetti.
+- 1.The name 'linguine' derives from the Italian word 'lingua,' meaning 'tongue,' referencing the pasta's distinctive flat, ribbon-like shape resembling a tongue

-- 3.The flat surface area of linguine is approximately 30% greater than spaghetti of equal weight, allowing superior sauce adhesion and flavor distribution throughout each bite.
+- 3.The flat surface of linguine provides approximately 30% more surface area than round spaghetti of equivalent weight, allowing superior sauce adhesion and flavor distribution

 Plating Guidance